 Amounts payable under the Certificates may be calculated by reference to one or more "benchmarks" for the purposes of Regulation (EU) No. 2016/1011 of the European Parliament and of the Council of 8 June 2016 (the "EU Benchmarks Regulation") or Regulation (EU) No. 2016/1011 of the European Parliament and of the Council of 8 June 2016 as it forms part of domestic law by virtue of the EUWA (the "UK Benchmarks Regulation"), as the case may be.
-In this case, a statement will be included in the applicable Final Terms as to whether or not the relevant administrator of the "benchmark" is included in ESMA's register of administrators under Article 36 of the EU Benchmarks Regulation or in the FCA's register of administrators under Article 36 of the EU Benchmarks Regulation or the UK Benchmarks" may either (i) not fall within the scope of the EU Benchmarks Regulation or the UK Benchmarks Regulation, as the case may be, by virtue of Article 2 of that regulation or (ii) transitional provisions in Article 51 of the EU Benchmarks Regulation or the UK Benchmarks Regulation, as the case may be, may apply to certain other "benchmarks", which would otherwise be in scope, such that at the date of the applicable Final Terms, the administrator of the "benchmark" is not required to be included in the register of administrators.
+In this case, a statement will be included in the applicable Final Terms as to whether or not the relevant administrator of the "benchmark" is included in ESMA's register of administrators under Article 36 of the EU Benchmarks Regulation or in the FCA's register of administrators under Article 36 of the EU Benchmarks Regulation, as the case may be.
+Certain "benchmarks" may either (i) not fall within the scope of the EU Benchmarks Regulation or the UK Benchmarks Regulation, as the case may be, by virtue of Article 2 of that regulation or (ii) transitional provisions in Article 51 of the EU Benchmarks Regulation or the UK Benchmarks Re